 The Italian band saddles you with a pretty sticky ceremonial brand of Blackened Doom Metal in Tetragrammaton.
-Stuff that sounds genuine and aughentic.
+Stuff that sounds genuine and authentic.
 But hey, if you don’t believe me, check out the video below.

 As the title suggests, Riti Occulti dive deep into Kabbalistic lore.
 The record does follow a pretty sturdy theme and logical flow, backed by corny lyrics that are pure cult.
 But I leave it to the specialists of the occult to figure out where this is all heading.

 In its own geeky way, Tetragrammaton is remarkable.

 The somewhat hypnotic and repetitive background drone – prevalent throughout the album – will put its icy hooks into you first.
 And this is seemingly one of the hallmarks of this delivery.
 Then follows the relentless overuse of the bass (more to that later).
 The eerily disjointed chanting and the scratchy dissonant quality of the tracks will take care of the rest.

 All of that really sets the scene for the upcoming ritual that you are about to witness.
 And all that soundscape on Tetragrammaton strangely envelopes the listener, making him or her for sure feel part of the ritual the band is currently performing.

 On the downside, this will – mainly at first – make the record sound like a badly executed new version of the soundtrack of The 9th Gate with a hint of Electric Wizard.
 And you’ll get this feeling to dwell in some sort of old, scratchy horror movie that leaves a somewhat cheesy and ugly taste in your mouth.

 And did I say Doom Metal?

 Yep.
 Doom is indeed the underlying genre.
 But it is also mixed into a blurry concoction of Pink Floyd-esque psychedelic elements.
 Industrial and ambient metal bits and some stoner keyboard sets weirdly commingle into the fray.
-All this ends up in a hypnotic, diabolical potion that – once you are committed – risks to rake your brain senseless.
+All this ends up in a hypnotic, diabolical potion that – once you are committed – risks raking your brain senseless.